km4ack/73Linux/README.md

      sudo apt install git

-and then run the above command again.
+and then run the git clone command again.

 # Issue reporting  and feature Requests